0xless/less_on_sec/content/posts/rfid.md

 In practice, only tags operating in the LF range are commonly called RFID tags while tags operating in the HF range are called NFC tags.
 The rest are radio technologies not limited to the near field use (i.e. bluetooth).

-There's a big difference between RFID and NFC tags.
+There's a big difference between RFID and NFC tags and it hides in the specifications.
 They operate on different frequencies, use different protocols, offer different features and have different uses.
+Some RFID devices can be compatible with NFC readers, but that doesn't mean that they strictly follow the NFC specs.
 Further considerations on the difference between these technologies are out of the scope of this article, but it's important not to confuse the two.

-LF tags operate in the 120–150 kHz range, that limits the data transmission speed.
+LF tags operate in the 120–150 kHz range, but the most commonly used frequencies are 125kHz for access control tags and 134kHz for uses like pet chips.
+Other frequencies can be used but the vast majority of tags use either 125kHz or 134kHz.
+Such low frequencies can limit the data transmission speed.

 RFID LF tags can be passive.
 This means that the tag is powered and interrogated by the reader.
 Or active, meaning that the tag is powered with a battery and that it continuously broadcasts data.
 While active tags are used, they often have specific purposes.
 This article will focus on RFID LF passive tags since it's the most common variant found in everyday life.

-RFID LF tags have poor transmission speed and distance but are incredibly cheap to produce.
-Due to this, they are so widely employed where speed or distance are not fundamental.
+RFID LF tags have poor transmission speed but are incredibly cheap to produce.
+Due to this, they are so widely employed where speed is not fundamental.
+The reading distance of LF tags is usually better compared to HF reading distance.
+In fact, LF is referred as a vicinity technology, while HF is generally called a proximity technology.

 Industrial uses aside, one of the main uses of these tags is as access control tokens.
 It's common to see these tags in form of badges or key fobs, and these can be used to access homes, offices or critical infrastructures.

-There are numerous models of RFID LF tags each with it's specific features and peculiarities, but the use as a security token is not ideal for one main reason: RFID LF tags can be an insecure option.
+There are numerous models of RFID LF tags each with it's specific features and peculiarities, but the use as a security token is not ideal for one main reason: RFID LF tags can be an insecure option. (note that are exceptions: some tags can employ a password or crypto mode, one of the very few examples are [Hitag2](https://www.nxp.com/products/rfid-nfc/hitag-lf:MC_42027) tags and these security measures [can still be circumvented](https://www.cs.bham.ac.uk/~tpc/isecsem/talks/EZ.pdf)!)

 In this article, we will see how it's possible to read, write and clone these tags and learn about possible implications due to misuse of this technology.